23/glue/README.md

 * Every time a template has been (re-)rendered, `glue:render` is fired.

 # Liquid Templates
 Module templates are a combination of HTML and Liquid Markup.
-Liquid is a safe HTML markup language, originally [developed for Rails and Shopify](http://liquidmarkup.org/) -- but also used to customize our own [23 Video](http://help.23video.com/customer/portal/articles/586745-introduction-to-liquid).
+Liquid is a safe HTML markup language, originally [developed for Rails and Shopify](http://liquidmarkup.org/) -- but also used to customize our own [TwentyThree video marketing platform](https://www.twentythree.net/help/design/introduction-to-liquid).
 It makes it easy for designers to build conditional templates and to build designs using variables.

 Any getter property from any module is available to liquid templates (as we also saw above):